microsoftgraph/msgraph-sdk-design/graph-kiota/kiota.md

 Libraries for each language:

 - Kiota abstractions
-    - This library contains only abstract classes and interfaces which can be implemented to connect the generated request builders with a client library that makes the call to the API.
+    - This library contains only abstract classes and interfaces which can be implemented to connect the generated request builders with a client library that makes the call to the API, handles serialization and authentication.
     [Kiota abstractions dotnet](https://github.com/microsoft/kiota/tree/main/abstractions/dotnet)
     [Kiota abstractions java](https://github.com/microsoft/kiota/tree/main/abstractions/java)
     [Kiota abstractions typescript](https://github.com/microsoft/kiota/tree/main/abstractions/typescript)